matiasAguirreE/big-data-analysis/README.md

 12. **XXXX_12_STATIONS.csv**: Contains data related to December.
 13. **XXXX_INFO.csv**: Contains data related to the info of the year.

-For viewing the original data files, you can access them through the following link: [Bike Sharing](https://www.kaggle.com/datasets/edomingo/bicing-stations-dataset-bcn-bike-sharing/data)
+For viewing the data files, you can access them through the following link: [Bike Sharing](https://www.kaggle.com/datasets/edomingo/bicing-stations-dataset-bcn-bike-sharing/data)

 ## Conclusion